Nizamuddin18/Nizamuddin18/README.md

-- 👋 Hi, I’m @Nizamuddin18
+- 👋 Hi, I’m Nizamuddin Ahmed
-- 👀 I’m interested in ...
+- 👀 I’m a Software Developer by Profession where I specialize in Backend Engineering .
+- I have 2.5 years fo Experience.I am currently working as System Engineer in TCS.
+- 🌱 I expertise in Java Programming Language and have hands on Experience in Backend Frameworks like Spring , Spring MVC , Spring Boot , Struts 2 .
-- 🌱 I’m currently learning ...
+  - I’m currently learning distributed System Architecture.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 💞️ I have good analytical skills and Love to Solve DSA Problmes .
+- 📫 Personally I like to teach Computer Science Fundamentals so I started blogging [Stairway To Technical Interviews](https://stairwaytointerviews.blogspot.com/)  where we discuss important theory and Programming skills required to crack Technical Interview at Product Tech Companies.

 <!---
 Nizamuddin18/Nizamuddin18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.